 The PGTK Switch Time Indication field indicates the time at which the PGTK indicated in the Key field shall be applied to replace the PGTK in use by the EDP AP MLD and EDP non-AP MLDs.
-The 8 octet PGTK Switch Time Indication is set to the time at which the PGTK contained in the PGTK field shall be applied by the EDP AP MLD and the EDP non-AP MLDs using, as a time-base, the value of the TSF corresponding to the BSS identified by the BSSID of the frame containing the PGTK KDE.
+The PGTK Switch Time Indication field (#658) is set to the time at which the PGTK (#659) shall be applied by the EDP AP MLD and the EDP non-AP MLDs using, as a time-base, the value of the TSF corresponding to the BSS identified by the BSSID of the frame containing the PGTK KDE.

 The PGTK field contains the PGTK.